sviperll/adt4j/README.md

 ### Recursive data types and open-recursion ###

-One of the most common example of algebraic data types is list type.
+One of the most common examples of algebraic data types is list type.

 To generate List data type we may try to use something like this: